-WHY BLACK + WHITE?
+WHY BLACK AND WHITE?

 Before a baby learns to reach and grab with their hands or crawl and sit-up, their eyes are providing important information and stimulation for their development.
 A baby's brain undergoes an amazing period of development from birth to three — producing more than a million neural connections each second.
 High-contrast imagery offers the best opportunity for newborns to focus on visual stimuli and promotes visual exploration and engagement.